MrLingo/random-forest-ml-project/README.md

-## It is highly preferable to run the script inside PyCharm or similar IDE that supports Python.

 # Random Forest algorithm.
 The script is trying to predict the real estate sales price of a house depending on quantitative features about the house and sale.